c4po/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `name` - (Required) The name of the job flow
 * `release_label` - (Required) The release label for the Amazon EMR release
 * `master_instance_group` - (Optional) Configuration block to use an [Instance Group](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-group-configuration.html#emr-plan-instance-groups) for the [master node type](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-master-core-task-nodes.html#emr-plan-master).
+Cannot be specified if `master_instance_type` argument or `instance_group` configuration blocks are set.
+Detailed below.
+* `master_instance_fleet` - (Optional) Configuration block to use an [Instance Fleet]() for the master node type.
+Cannot be specified if any `instance_group` configuration blocks are set.
+Detailed below.
 * `scale_down_behavior` - (Optional) The way that individual Amazon EC2 instances terminate when an automatic scale-in activity occurs or an `instance group` is resized.
 * `additional_info` - (Optional) A JSON string for selecting additional features such as adding proxy information.
 Note: Currently there is no API to retrieve the value of this argument after EMR cluster creation from provider, therefore Terraform cannot detect drift from the actual EMR cluster if its value is changed outside Terraform.
 * `service_role` - (Required) IAM role that will be assumed by the Amazon EMR service to access AWS resources